BSMU-ITLab/vision/README.md

 # Vision
 Application to work with images and other visual information. \
 The app contains a lot of plugins to preprocess and analyze segmentation results.
+Necessary plugins can be enabled/disabled using plugin manager.

 ## Python environment
 python 3.10 \